cbmi-group/DeepETPicker/README.md

 	```

 - The option `--shm-size` is used to set the required size of shared momory of the docker containers.
-- The option `--mount` is used to mount a file or directory on the host machine into the Docker container, where `source` denotes host machine and  `target` denotes the container.
+- The option `--mount` is used to mount a file or directory on the host machine into the Docker container, where `source` denotes host machine, and `/host_path/to/data` denotes the data path really existed in host machine. `target` denotes the container, and `/container_path/to/data` is the data path in the container that corresponding to the same path of `/host_path/to/data`.

 5. The DeepETPicker can be used directly in this machine, and it also can be used by a machine in the same LAN.